-These statements have been prepared for the year ending 30 June 2021 in accordance with the Act and Regulations, and are consistent with the annual financial statements, which are prepared in accordance with Australian Accounting Standards.
+These statements have been prepared for the year ending 30 June 2022 in accordance with the Act and Regulations, and are consistent with the annual financial statements, which are prepared in accordance with Australian Accounting Standards.

-The budget also includes information about the rates and charges(PDF, 449KB) to be levied, the capital works program to be undertaken, the human resources required, and other financial information Council required in order to make an informed decision about the adoption of the budget.
+The budget also includes information about the rates and charges(PDF, 154KB) to be levied, the capital works program to be undertaken, the human resources required, and other financial information Council required in order to make an informed decision about the adoption of the budget.

 You've told us what's important to you and we've listened.
 Following consultation with the community, significant investment has been made in important local projects and infrastructure.
 You can also download a printable summary of the community projects being funded here.(PDF, 575KB)

 You can see what's being funded below.

 In accordance with Council’s Community Engagement Policy, Council invited submissions on the Draft Annual Budget 2021/22 and Draft Revenue and Rating Plan 2021/22.

 The documents were on display from 15 April 2021 to 13 May 2021.

 Council received 155 submissions, which provided a range of feedback for Council to consider.